-President of the CIDREE board social media, and continuously new media technologies, influence and change our daily lives.
-Similarly, an important question to ask in schools is how we can influence new technology through our own usage.
+Other important areas within digital literacy are digital judgement and reflection on our technological society.
+I believe it will be important in the future to be aware of how social media, and continuously new media technologies, influence and change our daily lives.
+Similarly, an important guestion to ask in schools is how we can influence new technology through our own usage.